FHA Loan Calculator

 FAQ

-How much do I need to make to buy a $300K house with FHA loan?
+How much do I need to make to buy a $300K house with an FHA loan?

-An annual income of at least $75,000 would likely be required to purchase a $300,000 home with an FHA loan, depending on your down payment, and current interest rates.
-If you have significant other debts such as a car payment, a student loan payment, or both, you will likely need to earn more.
+You’ll likely need an annual income of at least $75,000 to purchase a $300,000 home with an FHA loan, depending on your down payment and current interest rates.
+If you have significant other debts — such as a car payment, a student loan payment, or both — you’ll likely need to earn more.

 How much of an FHA loan do I qualify for?

-The amount of FHA loan you qualify for depends on factors such as your income, credit score, debt-to-income ratio, and the loan limits in your area.
+The amount of FHA loan you qualify for depends on factors such as your income, credit score, and debt-to-income ratio, which typically can’t exceed 43%.
+Additionally, the loan must not surpass local limits, which are adjusted based on the cost of living in your specific area.

 What is the downside to an FHA loan?